ddyszkiewicz/toothpaste_manual/toothpaste_manual.md

-How to apply toothpaste onto a toothbrush
+ to apply toothpaste onto a toothbrush

 I. Introduction